dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                   images, mpeg, mp4 and quicktime videos
                                   in addition to the metadata generation
                                   as explained above in description.
- -s <[seq.]attr=value>            Specify attributes added to sent
+ -s <[seq.]attr=value>            Specify attributes added to sent DICOM
-                                  objects.
-Attribute can be specified by
+                                  or Bulkdata objects.
+Attribute can be
-                                  keyword or tag value (in hex), e.g.
-                                  PatientName or 00100010.
-Attributes in
+                                  specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
-                                  nested Datasets can be specified by
+                                  Attributes in nested Datasets can be
-                                  including the keyword/tag value of the
+                                  specified by including the keyword/tag
-                                  sequence attribute, e.g.
+                                  value of the sequence attribute, e.g.
                                   00400275.00400009 for Scheduled
                                   Procedure Step ID in the Request
                                   Attributes Sequence.